What is the difference between Work-Study, Community Work-Study and Non Work-Study?

-Work-Study and Community Service Work-Study positions require a type of federal aid called Work-Study.
-This type of financial aid is available in the fall & winter semesters.
-Work-Study and Community Service Work-Study positions are only available to students that have a Work-Study Award, as wages are paid from these funds.
+Work-Study and Community Service Work-Study positions are available to currents students in the fall and winter semesters.
+These positions require students to have a type of federal aid, called Work-Study, where Student Employee wages are paid using federal funds.
 This program reduces costs for GRCC while increasing employment opportunities for students on-campus.

 Work-Study eligibility is determined by filing the Free Application for Federal Student Aid (FAFSA) and submitting a Work-Study Request Form (see below).
 It is awarded on a first-come, first-serve basis.

-After obtaining a Work-Study award, students may apply for Work-Study and Non Work-Study positions.
+After obtaining a Work-Study award, students are eligible for Work-Study and Community Work-Study positions.

 Students employed in a Work-Study or Community Work-Study position will receive their Work-Study award in bi-weekly paychecks based on hourly wage and hours worked.